Abbe98/nationalmuseum-ksamsok/README.md

 ## Deployment

-The dockerfile within this repository can be used for deployment behind a webserver such as Nginx or Apache.
-You will however need to update the variables in `.env` in particular `BASEURL`(The URL exposed to the public) and `ADMINEMAIL`.
+The dockerfile within this repository can be used for deployment behind a webserver such as Nginx or Apache acting which would act as a reverse proxy.
+You will however need to update the variables in `.env`, in particular `BASEURL`(The URL exposed to the public) and `ADMINEMAIL`.

 Running with Docker: